kroitor/gjk.c/README.md

 //-----------------------------------------------------------------------------
 // Subtract two points (vectors) arithmetically.
 // In 1D a vector has only one component (one coordinate on a number line).
-// In general a vector has or many components.
+// In general a vector has one or more components.

 vec subtract (vec a, vec b) { return a + (-b); }

 //-----------------------------------------------------------------------------
-// Dot product is the sum of all corresponding components multiplied
+// Dot product is the sum of all corresponding components of both vectors multiplied

 float dotProduct (vec a, vec b) {
     float product = 0;